Dunara: Dorothea Mackellar

-Dorothea was educated privately, travelled extensively and educated at the University of Sydney.
+Dorothea was educated privately, travelled extensively and was educated at the University of Sydney.
 She became fluent in French, Spanish, German and Italian and attended some lectures at the University of Sydney.
 Her youth was protected and highly civilised.
 She moved easily amongst the society of Sydney's intellectual and administrative elite, life on her family's country properties and among their friends in London.
-While staying at Torryburn, a family property in the Allyn River valley in the Hunter region, she experienced the breaking of a drought and subsequently wrote the patriotic verse My Country.
+While staying at Torryburn, a family property in the Allyn River valley in the Hunter Valley, she experienced the breaking of a drought and subsequently wrote the patriotic verse My Country.
 This poem was published under the title "Core of My Heart" in The Spectator on 5 September 1908, when she was visiting London, and reprinted in The Sydney Mail on 21 October 1908 and in most of Australia's leading newspapers and journals, on occasions with minor wording changes.
-It quickly became Australia's best known lyric poem.
+It quickly became Australia's best-known lyric poem.
 The poem captured the spirit of nationalism developing in the early 20th century.
 In 1911 her first book of verse, "The closed door and other verses" was published in Melbourne.
 The appearance of My Country in this book is thought to be the first under its more familiar title.

 Dorothea travelled widely in Europe, Asia and South America and published three more collections of verse: "The Witch Maid" (1914); "Dreamharbour" (1923); and "Fancy Dress" (1927).
 Her novel, 'Outlaw's Luck' (1922) reflected impressions of Argentina and her poems included translations from Spanish, German and Japanese.
 She also wrote two other novels in collaboration with Ruth Bedford, but ill health had virtually ended her literary career when "Fancy Dress" appeared.
 Dorothea was appointed OBE in the 1968 New Year Honours list and died at the Scottish Hospital, Sydney on 14 January 1968.
 Prior to this she had spent a good deal of time living in relative seclusion at her house, Tarrangaua, in Lovett Bay, Pittwater.
 "The Poems of Dorothea Mackellar", including "My Country" and a brief memoir by Adrienne Matzenik (née Howley) was published in 1971.
 On her 82nd birthday in 1967, Dorothea told two friends, Gordon Williamson and Dorothea Macmillan, that the famous poem was completed in the apartments above her father's consulting rooms in Buckland Chambers, overlooking Hyde Park (183 Liverpool Street), Sydney.